-- i.
-Normal Rating: The capacity rating of a transmission facility that may be carried through consecutive twenty-four (24) hour load cycles. - ii.
-Long Time Emergency (LTE) Rating: The capacity rating of a transmission facility that can be carried through infrequent, non-consecutive four (4) hour periods.
+1. Normal Rating: The capacity rating of a transmission facility that may be carried through consecutive twenty- four (24) hour load cycles.

+2. Long-Time Emergency (LTE) Rating: The capacity rating of a transmission facility that can be carried through infrequent, non- consecutive four (4) hour periods.